Table of Contents

 Therefore, experts anticipate the disparity between the two to grow.

-The revenue from the global public cloud computing market is set to reach $258 billion in 2019.
+The revenue from the global public cloud computing market was set to reach $258 billion in 2019.

 More and more businesses adopt the cloud at one point or another.
 Numbers don’t lie; the cloud industry is blooming.